 If you aren’t as much concerned about cost as you are about comfort and speed, you also have the option of taking a taxi from the Athens Airport directly to Bus Terminal B for your bus to Volos.
 The cost of the taxi fare to the bus terminal is approximately 50 Euros .
 While this is clearly more expensive than bus travel, if you’re in a hurry to meet a bus departure time or simply want more comfort, then this is a great option for you.

 With respect to a recommended taxi driver, on several occasions my wife and I, as well as my in-laws and other friends with homes on Alonnisos have used the services of a driver named Spiros Halkides.
 All have reported complete satisfaction with his services.
 Here is Spiros’ contact information: Telephone: 30-2109944771(H) & (30)-6944285686 (MOBILE).
 To visit Spiros’ website click here.
 To contact Spiros via email, click here.

-Making a Boat Reservation from Volos to Alonnisos using OpenSeas.gr
+Making a Boat Reservation from Volos to Alonnisos using Ferryscanner.com

 If you do intend to reach Alonnisos by boat from Volos, then prior to your trip you need to reserve and pay for boat tickets in advance.
-The OpenSeas.gr site mentioned earlier is fairly easy to navigate, just be sure to choose your language of choice and follow the prompts.
+The Ferryscanner.com site mentioned earlier is fairly easy to navigate, just choose your departure and arrival points and then follow the prompts.
 In the summer there are typically two (or perhaps three in high season) departures per day from Volos to the Sporades islands (including Alonnisos).
-When you have completed the reservation the site will bill you for the tickets, but may not actually provide you with them.
-Instead, you may instead receive a confirmation email that instructs you to take your reservation confirmation to a particular travel agency at the harbor in Volos.

 To contact me via email with any questions regarding this post click here.